What should the customer know about your pricing (e.g., discounts, fees)?

 What types of customers have you worked with?

 Most of my consulting work is done directly for licensed architects, builders, engineers, property managers or building or property managers and owners.
 I also train students as well as graduate architects and engineers.

 Describe a recent project you are fond of.
 How long did it take?

 I am particularly proud of two recent projects I completed in Oregon.
 The first one required me to fly there for 2 days, during which I was able to use my total surveying station to create a 3D BIM model of a two-story with full basement Boiler Plant Building at a VA Hospital.
 The other was a large winery, restaurant and administration building, which contained very complex and dense MEP building systems.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Make sure you hire someone who is up to date with not only the latest but also the most efficient technological tools, methods and software.
+Make sure you hire someone who is up to date with not only the latest but also the most efficient technological tools, methods and software.
 As odd as it may sound coming from a CADD expert, there are times when simple, old-fashion technology works best.

 What questions should customers think through before talking to professionals about their project?

 Define their wishes, questions, problems, budget and schedule.
 Separate must-have vs. would-be-nice items.
 Be open minded to be brought to a higher level of thinking not yet familiar with for which they need an expert like me.